partu18/pshychocloud/README.md

 Pshychocloud is a simple python-based conversation analyzer which aims to show the most used words from a person/group of (potentially) any chat service.
 This tool will analyze the input provided looking for each person involved in the conversation, identifying them, and creating a [word cloud]() not only for each of them but also for the whole conversation.
+Pshychocloud doesn't implements the wordcloud generation part.
+In order to achieve this, the following project was used: [wordcloud](https://github.com/amueller/word_cloud)

 So far, we support: